-One of the most famous wine names in the world, Chablis has suffered from many imitators.
-50 years ago there were just 400ha of vineyards in Chablis, but today there are 4,900ha.
-Both the generic and premier cru vineyards have doubled since the early 1970s and now includes areas of Portlandian as well as traditional Kimmeridgian clay.
+One of the most famous wine names in the world, Chablis has suffered from numerous imitators.
+Fifty years ago there were just 400ha of vineyards in Chablis, but today there are 4,900ha.
+Both the generic and Premier Cru vineyards have doubled since the early 1970s, and now include areas of Portlandian as well as traditional Kimmeridgian clay.

-Being further north than the rest of Burgundy, and on a different version of limestone (Kimmeridgian, with some Portlandian), the wines are subtly different in style – a touch more austere with a beautiful fresh minerality which makes them so good with seafood.
-Purists think that only the Kimmeridgian soils, with traces of marine fossils, should be used.
+Being further north than the rest of Burgundy, and on a different type of limestone (the aforementioned Kimmeridgian, with some Portlandian), the wines are subtly different in style – a touch more austere with a beautiful fresh minerality that makes them so suited to seafood.
+Purists believe that only the Kimmeridgian soils, with their traces of marine fossils, should be used.

-Outlying (Portlandian) vineyards are designated as Petit Chablis.
-The vast majority of production is classified as Chablis, without any vineyard name, while 40 vineyards are classified as premier cru.
-However several of these are grouped together to make 11 more commonly used premier cru designations.
-The 7 grand crus are in a group together overlooking the town of Chablis and the River Serein.
+The outlying Portlandian vineyards are designated as Petit Chablis, although the vast majority of production is classified as Chablis, without any vineyard name.
+Forty vineyards are classified as Premier Cru, however several of these are grouped together to make 11 more commonly-used Premier Cru designations.
+The seven Grands Crus are clustered together in a group that overlooks the town of Chablis and the River Serein.

 622 hectares of Petit Chablis.

 3,780 hectares of Chablis and Chablis premier cru vineyards (40 in all).
-Best vineyards include: Fourchaumes, Montmains, Mont de Milieu, Montée de Tonnerre, Vaillons, Vaucoupin.

-Recommended Producers: Bessin, Billaud Simon, Dauvissat, Defaix, Droin, Fevre, Picq, Seguinot-Bordet
+Recommended Producers: Bessin, Billaud Simon, Dauvissat, Defaix, Droin, Fèvre, Picq, Séguinot-Bordet